Distortion Resilience for Goal-Oriented Semantic Communication: Proof on Lemma - Total Variation

 \section{Proof on Lemma - Total Variation}

 Here, we have the transportation policy $v$ is sampled from the set of possible transportation policy $\mathcal{V}$.
-As mentioned in \cite{2007-DL-GreedyLayerWise}, the input $p(x_i)$ is model by the set of $p(x_{i,b})$ where $b$ is the bit index in the data $i$.
-Therefore, we can have the followings:
+As mentioned in \cite{2007-DL-GreedyLayerWise}, the input $p(x_i)$ is modeled by the set of $p(x_{i,b})$ where $b$ is the bit index in the data $i$.
+Therefore, we can have the following: